tiagohcorreia/LAPR2/docs/sprintA/global-artifacts/01.requirements-engineering/supplementary-specification.md

 - _are common across several US/UC;_
 - _are not related to US/UC, namely: Audit, Reporting and Security._

+	SprintA
+-(Unregistered user) Display listed properties -(Agent)Publish sale annoucement
+-(System Administrator) Register employee
+-(Owner) Submit a request for listing a property to an agent -(System administrator) Register a store

+-(Company employee) Publication of rental and sale advertisements -(Company employee) Registration of a business -(Company employee) Scheduling and registration of visits to the property -(Agent) Setting commission of the request by the owner -(Agent) Publishing the offer in the system
+-(Client) Requesting a visit to a real state agent for a specific property -(Agent) Sends a response about the visit to the client -(Client) Accepts or rejects the visit and automatically schedule in the system -(Agent) Register a record of the visit
+-(Client) Request for purchase/lease of the property to the agent -(Agent) Accepts or rejects the purchase/lease request (if accepted remove from listed propeties) -(System administrator) Registers all employees -(System administrator) Registers the branches of the network

 (fill in here)